dbracale/dbracale.github.io/_pages/teaching.md

 * **Stats 426: Introduction to theoretical statistics** (Fall 2021)
 	* Design and teach weekly lab classes for ~70 students, grade homework, and conduct office hours

-Tutor at University of Turin, Graduate course
+Tutor at University of Turin: graduate course
 ======

 * **Statistics for stochastic processes** (Winter 2021, at department of Mathematics in Stochastic and Data Science)
 	* Taught weekly lab classes for ~20 students, assisted the instructor in developing the curriculum, provided individualized feedback on projects, built and graded homework, and conducted office hours.

-Tutor at University of Turin, Undergraduate courses
+Tutor at University of Turin: undergraduate courses
 ======

 * **Mathematical analysis 1** (2017-2018, at department of Mathematics)